the-bos/the-bos.github.io/_posts/2025-07-22-how-to-get-hired-ai-ml.markdown

 I know that hiring is _tough_: you're juggling multiple candidates, various stakeholders, and fragmented schedules.

-Still, I'm curious how we could accelerate things, and maximize the collective bang-for-buck.
+Still, I'm curious how we could accelerate things and maximize the collective bang-for-buck.

 **Panel interviews** seem to work wonders here.
 Maybe we can lean on more of these.